blueperf/helper/README.md

 - Deploy Containers to IBM Container Service (Kubernetes).
 This command will build war file, create & push the docker image to the IBM Container Registry/Docker Repository, then create deployments, pods, services, etc into the specified IBM Container Services.
   - ./IBMCloud_CS.sh -d
-  -Note: If you are using free Container Registry, it might reach maximum allowed **storage** and **pull traffic**.
+  - Note: If you are using free Container Registry, it might reach maximum allowed **storage** and **pull traffic**.
 Please check with the command **bx cr quota**.
 If the storage is reached to maximum, please delete "Authentication service" image (bx cr image-rm registry.ng.bluemix.net/moss_perf/auth-go) **AFTER** deploying to the Kubernetes.
 These images are used to recover failures & auto Scaling.
 If you see "ImagePulledOff" in kubectl get pods, that means either the image does not exist, or it reached to maximum pull traffic for the month.

 - To Undeploy Containers from IBM Container Service, run the following command
   - ./IBMCloud_CS.sh -u